 Frustrated with the time I was wasting on resolutions, I decided to change my approach a couple of years ago.
 Instead of a never-ending list of well-intentioned resolutions, I chose to pick a focus word.
 Last year I chose “gratitude," and this year I chose “simple."
 There were no long lists or constant failures piling up.
 One word encompassed my plans for the year in every area of my life.

 The well-roundedness of the one-word approach was the greatest appeal for me.
 Focus words don't leave me neglecting quality time with my family while I run on a treadmill for hours trying to lose weight.
 They don't require me to neglect certain portions of my life to excel in others.
 A focus word offers balance.

 Focus words are also easy to remember.
-In 2017, every day when faced with a decision, I grasped the word simple.
+This year, every day when faced with a decision, I grasped the word simple.
 This practice had profound effects.
 We chose simple food, simple budget approaches, simple pleasures.
 I discovered minimalism and hygge, giving me other ways to embrace simplicity.
 What would not have been simple was writing down a list of resolutions of how to achieve simplicity and then forgetting them, complicating my life even further.